Wright Safety Solutions

 How much of all that you do depends on the materials you use and how much you use.
 So before you even assess the risks you need to know what you are using.
 Look around at all the chemicals you use.
 Are they all properly labelled?
 Do you have safety data sheets for each?
 Do you need ventilation?
 Do your staff need protective clothing?
 Do you need help?

-Wright Safety Solutions can help you identify the chemicals you use; ensure you have all the necessary information and that all chemicals are labelled and packaged properly, and stored correctly, as required by the CHIP3 regulations (2002).
-I can guide your business through the relevant stages of COSHH and CHIP3 compliance.
+Wright Safety Solutions can help you identify the chemicals you use; ensure you have all the necessary information and that all chemicals are labelled and packaged properly, and stored correctly, as required by the CLP regulations.
+The CLP Regulation adopts the EU classification and labelling of chemicals; applies directly in all EU member states (replaced the CHIP regulations 2015).
+Wright Safety Solutions can guide your business through the relevant stages of COSHH and CLP compliance.

-If your workplace is using chemicals then as well controlling their use you need to provide for the welfare of your employees: protective gloves, glasses, clothes, provide facilities for washing and eating, provide medical checks, and take appropriate precautions to prevent fires with the flammable chemicals.
+If your workplace is using chemicals then as well controlling their use you need to provide for the welfare of your employees.
+PPE: protective gloves, glasses, clothes and provide facilities for washing and eating, provide medical checks, and take appropriate precautions to prevent fires with the flammable chemicals.

 Industrial processes use many different chemicals.
 In large industrial units many processes are automated or semi-automated which reduces the amount of direct contact of employees with the chemicals but contact is never completely eliminated - employees may come into contact with chemicals when: